Reporting your project’s outcomes

 If your grant is a public engagement award funded by the Science and Technology Facilities Council (STFC)

-Please see the guidance for recording the results of public engagement funded by STFC, which provides help to grant holders for reporting data to Researchfish.
+The guidance for recording the results of public engagement funded by STFC provides help to grant holders for reporting data to Researchfish.

 If your grant is a linked award funded by STFC

-Please see the guidance for STFC Outputs Collection – Large projects and linked awards, which provides help to grant holders for reporting data on linked awards to Researchfish.
+The guidance for STFC outputs collection – large projects and linked awards provides help to grant holders for reporting data on linked awards to Researchfish.

 If your grant is related to Official Development Assistance projects (ODA)

-Please see the UKRI guidance for outcomes reporting of Official Development Assistance projects (ODA) 2024 via Researchfish, which provides information specific to reporting requirements for ODA grants (the Newton Fund and Global Challenges Research Fund).
+The UKRI guidance for outcomes reporting of Official Development Assistance Projects (ODA) 2024 via Researchfish provides information specific to reporting requirements for ODA grants (the Newton Fund and Global Challenges Research Fund).

 This is the website for UKRI: our seven research councils, Research England and Innovate UK.
 Let us know if you have feedback or would like to help improve our online products and services.